read, read, read

 Phonological Awareness Stage

-Phonological awareness (the ability to hear and say the distinct sounds of language)(no letters or words - just sounds) has been shown to be the single most powerful predictor of future reading ability in beginning readers.
+Phonological awareness is an awareness of all aspects of oral language — individual phoneme (sounds) words, syllables, rhymes (no letters or words - just sounds).
+It has been shown to be the single most powerful predictor of future reading ability in beginning readers.

 When: Pre-Kindergarten and Kindergarten.